Education in Mozambique: The Frelimo era

 Frelimo took steps to provide education even before it started the Mozambican War of Independence.
 A school for Mozambican exiles was founded in Dar es Salaam in the 1960s, though by 1967 it still had only 150 students.
 The school foundered following the assassination of Eduardo Mondlane in 1969.

 As the organisation took control of areas of Mozambique in the 1970s, it promoted education among both children and adults.
 Literacy among women was particularly encouraged.
-By 1971 there were 20,000 students in the FRELIMO-controlled areas of the country, and 1.3 million children were in school by 1977.
+By 1971, there were 20,000 students in the FRELIMO-controlled areas of the country, and 1.3 million children were in school by 1977.
 By 1978, the organisation claimed a nationwide literacy rate of 15%.
 However, the literacy drive suffered from a lack of trained teachers and from the practical need for many students to spend time on farmwork rather than in classrooms.

 The subsequent Mozambican Civil War (1977–1992) also took its toll on educational efforts.
-Schools, as part of the governmental infrastructure, were a particular target of Renamo attacks, and the literacy rate fell back from 20% in 1983 to 14% in 1990.
-The situation improved after the end of the war in 1992, and in 1998 the UN estimated a literacy rate of 40%; however the rate among women was still only half that among men.
-Educational enrolment also showed a strong tapering at higher levels: in 1997 66.8% of primary age children were enrolled, 6.9% in secondary, and only 0.3% in higher education.
+Schools, as part of the governmental infrastructure, were a particular target of Renamo attacks and the literacy rate fell from 20% in 1983 to 14% in 1990.
+The situation improved after the end of the war in 1992, and in 1998 the UN estimated a literacy rate of 40%; however, the rate among women was still only half that among men.
+Educational enrolment also showed a strong tapering at higher levels: in 1997, 66.8% of primary age children were enrolled, 6.9% in secondary, and only 0.3% in higher education.

+As of 2022, the literacy rate among those aged 15 or over was 62%.
+The rate was 52% for females and 74% for males.

 Primary and secondary education

 Education is compulsory and free through the age of 12 years, but matriculation fees are charged and are a burden for many families.
 Families below the poverty line can obtain a certificate waiving the fee.
 Enforcement of compulsory education laws is inconsistent, because of the lack of resources and the scarcity of schools in the upper grades.

 In 2002, the gross primary enrollment rate was 103 percent, and the net primary enrollment rate was 55 percent.
 Gross and net enrollment ratios are based on the number of students formally registered in primary school and therefore do not necessarily reflect actual school attendance.
-In 1996, 51.7 percent of children ages 7 to 14 years were attending school.
-As of 2001, 49 percent of children who started primary school were likely to reach grade 5.
+In 1996, 51.7% of children ages 7 to 14 years were attending school.
+As of 2001, 49% of children who started primary school were likely to reach grade 5.
 At the end of 2003 an estimated 370,000 children in Mozambique were AIDS orphans.
 It is estimated that HIV/AIDS could lead to a decline in teacher numbers by 2010.

 In 2007, one million children still did not go to school, most of them from poor rural families, and almost half of all teachers in Mozambique were still unqualified.
 Girls' enrolment increased from 3 million in 2002 to 4.1 million in 2006 while the completion rate increased from 31,000 to 90,000, which testified a very poor completion rate.